Pakistan–Turkey relations: Military relations

+Air force

 Pakistan and Turkey have maintained long-standing military ties with Turkey also providing training to Pakistani air force officers in upgrading its F-16 fleet.
 On 2 April 1954, Pakistan and Turkey signed a treaty of friendship and cooperation.
 Both countries, valued as important states in their regions, joined the Central Treaty Organization (CENTO) aimed to bolster military and strategic cooperation and counter the spread of communism and Soviet influence in the region.
 During 1970s, Turkey had openly supported Pakistan's stance on the Kashmir conflict and recognized Jammu and Kashmir, as part of Pakistan, with which it endeavours to 'spice up' bilateral relations, and the Turkish ambassador to Pakistan spent nearly a week in Muzaffarabad, the capital of Pakistan administered kashmir, in order to show Turkish solidarity with the Pakistanis in regards to Kashmir and maintained political and military support during its wars with India.
 Pakistan has reciprocated by expressing support for Turkey's policy on Northern Cyprus.
 Both nations have sought to expand cooperation to fight terrorism.
 Both countries are also members of the Organisation of Islamic Cooperation.

 Turkey is also currently a major arms seller to Pakistan.
 Turkey previously purchased arms from Pakistan and continuous to purchase minor aerial weapons and components from Pakistan.
 The Pakistan and Turkish Air Force signed a deal to purchase 52 Super Mushak trainer turbo-props from Pakistan for Turkey to help train new pilots and support recovery of the Turkish Armed Forces in the aftermath of pilot shortages after the attempted coup.

+Turkey's new generation TAI TF Kaan fighter jet also reportedly has Pakistani involvement in the development project.

+Navy

 In July 2018, Pakistan's navy signed a contract for the acquisition of four MILGEM-class (MILGEM project) ships from Turkey which is the largest single military export deal of Turkey worth $1.5 billion.
 Pakistan Navy Commander Admiral Zafar Mahmood Abbasi and Erdogan cut the first metal plate of the first of the four MILGEM Ada class corvette during a ceremony held on 29 September 2019.
 Over the last decade, nearly 1,500 Pakistani military officers have received training in Turkey.
 The two are already collaborating on drone production, while Turkish and Pakistani troops held joint counter-terror exercises with Uzbek forces in Uzbekistan in April 2019.
 Both could soon join forces to develop and co-produce their own fighter jet after which they could go in together on a stealth fighter.
 Turkish military attaches from each branch of its armed forces have been posted in the Pakistani embassy in Ankara, and Turkey helped upgrade a batch of F-16 fighter jets for the Pakistan Air Force, manufacturing engines as well as spare parts.
 Both countries have come even closer militarily owing to security situation around their neighbors as well as due to instability in ties with the US recently.
 In November 2019, Navies of both countries participated in drills in the Mediterranean and Arabian Sea.